Periodic Reporting (UN, CoE)

 The mechanisms for monitoring the implementation of international and regional human rights treaties are usually defined in the treaties themselves.
 A specific monitoring body has been established for most treaties.

-issuing expert statements on the interpretation of the treaties, and
+- issuing expert statements on the interpretation of the treaties

 Finland is a signatory to seven human rights treaties of the United Nations, each of whose implementation in the signatory states is monitored by a specific UN treaty body.
 Finland has the duty to submit periodic reports on compliance with the provisions of these treaties.

 With regard to the Council of Europe, Finland has the duty to report on compliance under five CoE treaties on human rights.